“Teacher, I’m done! Now what?”

 Once students finish a classroom assignment, they know to immediately begin working on the packet.

 This idea is simple and straight to the point.

-These fast finisher activities offer the perfect solutions to what students can do when they finish their work early.
+These activities for fast finishers offer the perfect solutions to what students can do when they finish their work early.

 These engaging exercises will keep focused students of different ability levels and can be modified to serve all ages.